 The tubes are hollow and house colorful rolls of paper that bystanders write their dreams on and then insert into these tubes.
 The elephant was finally burnt on the last day of the festival as part of the final celebratory act.

-The dangers of plastic bottles have been explained manifold times.
+The dangers of plastic bottles is already a highly popular issue.
 However, their usage has only increased in the past few years.
 The U.N.
 Conference on Sustainable Development held at Rio came up with an innovative way to put this message across.

 The organization commissioned the creation of gigantic fish sculptures on the beaches made entirely of discarded plastic water bottles.
 Truly breathtaking and inspirational at the same time, these fish sculptures are the perfect ode to environmental sustainability.

-Located in Buenos Aires, the Floralis Generica is a gigantic metal flower made of stainless steel and aluminum.
-The sculpture was designed to be autonomous and mimic the actions of a real flower.
+Located in Buenos Aires, the Floralis Generica is a gigantic metal flower.
+It consists mainly of stainless steel and aluminum.
+The sculpture is autonomous and it mimics the actions of a real flower.
 That is, it would open its petals in the morning and then close them at dusk.
 The flower itself is 65 feet high and emerges from a circular pond containing mirrored waters.

-Although the flower stopped working over 6 years ago, it has been repaired and is in full bloom again.
-The flower’s mechanism would be powered by a hydraulic mechanism running on photovoltaic energy.
+The flower wasn’t working for over 6 years ago.
+However, now, after some repair, it is fully functional and is in full bloom again.
+The flower’s mechanism would utilize a hydraulic mechanism running on photovoltaic energy.

 Finnish based sculptor Jaako Pernu is an environment artist who has dedicated over 20 years of his life to working with natural materials and creating site specific artworks in and around Canada and Europe.